 3. Disable Chrome Updates from Windows Services Manager (Windows)

 - Open the “Run” command by searching “Run” from the Cortana or pressing the “Win + R” keys on the keyboard.
 Type “services.msc” and click “Ok”.
 This will open services manager window.

 - Alternatively, type “control” on the Windows or Cortana search and select the “Control Panel”, select “System and Security” and scroll down then click on “Administrative Tools”.

 - Double click on “Services” to open the service manager screen.

 - Look for “Google Update (gupdate)” and “Google Update (gupdatem)” on the list.

 - Double click on both (each at a time) and on the “General” tab under “Startup Type” choose “Disabled” option then click ok.

 - Restart the PC.

-4. Disable Chrome Updates from Registry Editor [Windows]
+4. Disable Automatic Chrome Update from Registry Editor (Windows)

 You can also stop Chrome from automatically updating by editing the registry keys.